 In Australia, there is no current mandated requirement for GPs, pharmacists or patients to use biosimilar medicines.

 By way of contrast, the Government of Alberta (Canada) has announced that it will begin forcibly switching 26,000 patients from their physician-chosen biologic medicines to government-chosen biosimilars beginning 1 July 2020.
 According to the Alliance for Safe Biologic Medicines (ASBM), only half of Albertan patients- those on public pharmacare plans- will be subject to the forced-switching policy.
 Patients on private health plans, including Ministry of Health officials, will not be forced to switch.
 Children and pregnant women are also exempted.

 On 27 May 2019 the Government of British Columbia (BC, Canada) announced 20,700 patients would be forcibly switched from their existing medicines to the government’s choice of preferred biosimilar products and cease the reimbursement of their current biologic medicine.
 The policy disregards important scientific considerations for patients on biologic medicines and most alarmingly, eliminates patient choice, according to the Alliance for Safe Biologic Medicines (ASBM).

-There is a growing number of biosimilar medicines available in Australia, and some of these are relevant to cancer patients receiving chemotherapy (see Table 1).
+There is a growing number of biosimilar medicines available in Australia, and some of these are relevant to cancer patients receiving chemotherapy (see below).